EricZinda/Perplexity/backlog.md

       - requires "not" to run in phase 2
   - each:
     - the folders have 1 file each
+-
+- Dealing with all the duplication of items and combinatorics seems like a waste.
+Seems like there must be a better way that involves symbolics.
+For example
+  - We want a steak
+  - If there are 10 steaks, then want_v_1 will get called 20 times (10 for each person).
+Whereas if "steak" was symbolic it would only get called twice

 - NEED TO UPDATE DOCS FOR VERBS TO MAKE ALL THIS CLEAR:
   - "I want ham" is a proposition that we want to interpret as a command